FirelyTeam/firely-terminal-pipeline/README.md

     - required: false
     - default: false
 * EXPECTED_FAILS:
     -  description: Specify which steps in your validation workflow are expected to fail due to possible bugs in the validator(s).
-Allowed values: 'VALIDATION_CONFORMANCE_JAVA', 'VALIDATION_CONFORMANCE_DOTNET', 'VALIDATION_EXAMPLES_JAVA', 'VALIDATION_EXAMPLES_DOTNET'
+Allowed values: 'VALIDATION_CONFORMANCE_DOTNET', 'VALIDATION_CONFORMANCE_JAVA', 'VALIDATION_EXAMPLES_JAVA'
     -  required: false
 * OUTPUT_FORMAT:
     - description: Specify the format of the validation output: Allowed values: 'RAW', 'SUMMARY' (produces a markdown compatible overview of all validation issues)